DJAlexJ/LRCN-for-Video-Regression/README.md

   1. `!git clone https://github.com/DJAlexJ/LRCN-for-Video-Regression.git`
   2. `cd LRCN-for-Video-Regression && pip install -e .`

-Before training you have to create folder with movie trailers and prepare a markup for them.
+Before training you have to a create folder with movie trailers and prepare a markup for them.
 Paths to the trailers, markup and model wieghts should be specified in config.py

 ### Markup example
 |  Title   |  Score  |